Skip to Content

 Distribute a CLI

-The CLI target generates everything needed for cross-platform binary distribution: a GoReleaser configuration, a GitHub Actions release workflow, and install scripts for Linux, macOS, and Windows.
+The CLI target generates the artifacts needed for cross-platform binary distribution: a GoReleaser configuration, a GitHub Actions release workflow, install scripts for Linux, macOS, and Windows, optional Homebrew tap publishing, optional WinGet publishing, and optional Linux package artifacts via nFPM.

 Distribution methods